SCOLIOSIS X-RAY IMAGING

 Why is Scoliosis X-ray Imaging Conducted?

 An X-ray will display your bones and how they relate to each other.
 In addition, an X-ray helps your doctor determine if a patient has a fracture of the spine, an infection, or a tumor.
 For over 100 years, doctors have continued to use X-rays to check bone alignments and to see whether certain shadows appear out of alignment.
 With this tool, doctors can get clues about the health of the spine.
-If your doctor thinks your problem emanates from degeneration of the spine, X-rays can determine if the space between your vertebrae has decreased, if bone spurs exist, or hypertrophy (enlargement) of the facet joints.
+If your doctor thinks your problem emanates from degeneration of the spine, X-rays can determine if the space between your vertebrae has decreased, if bone spurs exist, or if hypertrophy (enlargement) of the facet joints.

 Conducting a Scoliosis X-ray